Open .eth websites like any other,

 verified locally.

-A browser extension that resolves ENS names directly against Ethereum state via a light client, and serves the content from your own IPFS node.
+A browser extension that resolves ENS names directly against Ethereum state via a light client.
+Content comes from your own IPFS node, or straight from the contract for onchain dapps.
 No public gateway.
 Nothing to trust in the middle.

 The trust boundary belongs on your machine.